- Download our Moving to Egypt Guide (PDF)

 Private schools in Egypt

-Some private schools in Egypt follow a curriculum similar to that taught at public schools.
-However, these schools tend to have better facilities and teachers, so children will generally get a better education here than at a public school.
-Others teach alternative curricula, based on particular educational or religious philosophies.
+Some private schools in Egypt follow a curriculum similar to that taught at public schools, but these schools tend to have better facilities and teachers, so children will generally get a better education here than at a public school.
+On the other hand, some schools teach alternative curricula, based on particular educational or religious philosophies.

 International schools in Egypt